How to Get Started With Adobe InDesign

 This course gives a broad overview of typography and how to apply it to print designs.
 You’ll learn how to apply fundamental typographic techniques to your own layouts, and you'll tackle a broad range of project tasks, including typesetting a book and designing a vintage-inspired typographic poster.

-Downloading InDesign templates is a good way of familiarising yourself with the workspace, before moving on to beginner tutorials to build your knowledge base.
+Downloading InDesign templates is a good way of familiarizing yourself with the workspace, before moving on to beginner tutorials to build your knowledge base.
 You can deepen your understanding of creating more specific print and digital work by following intermediate tutorials and video courses.

 Discover more InDesign tutorials and courses here.